 Animal Headband DIY

-These animal ear headbands made with leather and stick-on studs look good enough wear anytime.
+These animal ear headbands made with leather and stick-on studs look good enough to wear anytime.
 But they're also perfect for an easy DIY Halloween costume.
 Simply make them in the shape of your choice, and coordinate your clothes to match the animal you're going for.

 36 of 36